cs456s25/labs/lab06/lab06_description.md

 1) a one-bit register with load and reset called reg_1bit_ldrst
 2) a four-bit register with load and reset called reg_4bit_ldrst
 3) a four-to-one bit multiplexor called mux4_1
-4) a four input OR gate
+4) a four input AND gate
 5) a top module with the four bit upcounter with load and reset: upcounter_4bit_ldrst_top

 For the first set of results, you should write and use your own testbench for the reg_1bit_ldrst to test appropriate